 - Restore fire-adapted ecosystems

 The State Fire Assistance grant program provides funding for fuel projects in each of Nevada’s seventeen counties.
 Funding is used to assess, plan and implement fuel treatment projects using a combination of hand crews, mechanical thinning, chipping, mulching, and seeding.
 Grant funded projects reduce the threat of catastrophic fire by developing green strips, creating defensible space and improving forest health.
 NDF solicits pre-proposals each year and then selects those grants that will effectively compete with other states for federal grant funds.
 NDF will assist those with proposals selected to compete by helping the cooperators develop a full proposal that will be submitted by NDF to the federal competitive grant evaluation committee.
 If applications compete well with those from other states and federal funds are allocated, then NDF will receive the funds and either sub-grant them to the applicants or administer them in-house.

 NDF, in cooperation with our Federal and Local cooperators and partners, fully supports the National Cohesive Strategy.
 The National Cohesive Wildland Fire Management Strategy is a strategic push to work collaboratively among all stakeholders and across all landscapes, using best science, to make meaningful progress towards the three goals:

 - Safe & Effective Wildfire Response

-For more information on the National Cohesive Wildland Fire Management Strategy go to http://www.forestsandrangelands.gov.
-For more information on how NDF is implementing the Cohesive Strategy, please view our Strategic Plan on the home page at www.foresty.nv.gov.
+For more information on the National Cohesive Wildland Fire Management Strategy visit the Forests and Rangelands webpage.
+For more information on how NDF is implementing the Cohesive Strategy, please view our Strategic Plan.

 Grant applications are solicited annually by NDF.
-Please go to our Grants webpage at http://forestry.nv.gov/grants/ to view NDF’s current solicitations for grant pre-proposals.
+Please visit our Funding Opportunities webpage to view NDF’s current solicitations for grant pre-proposals.